TSC - 2026

-Thomas Aquinas College invites those who seek the truth in the footsteps of St. Thomas to come join other interested scholars for three days of engaging lectures and lively conversation exploring “The Soul in the Philosophy and Theology of St. Thomas.”
+Thomas Aquinas College’s Fifth Annual Thomistic Summer Conference invites those who seek the truth in the footsteps of the Angelic Doctor to join fellow scholars for three days of engaging lectures and lively conversation on the relationship between metaphysics and theology.
+This gathering will mark the inaugural Thomistic Summer Conference held in New England.

 Featured Speakers